Dns.GetHostEntry Method (String)

 The hostNameOrAddress parameter is an invalid IP address.

 The GetHostEntry method queries a DNS server for the IP address that is associated with a host name or IP address.
-If the DNS query fails, the system may fall back to a NetBIOS name query depending on the configuration of the local computer.

 When an empty string is passed as the host name, this method returns the IPv4 addresses of the local host.